 About the Collaborative

 The Texas Collaborative for Healthy Mothers and Babies (TCHMB) began officially operating as the state perinatal quality collaborative in 2013.
 TCHMB started as the Expert Panel advising Healthy Texas Babies, the state infant mortality reduction initiative housed at DSHS.
-In 2015, UT Health Northeast, in partnership with UT System, began supporting TCHMB through a three year contract with DSHS.
+In 2015 The University of Texas Health Science Center at Tyler, in partnership with UT System, began supporting TCHMB through a three year contract with DSHS.

 TCHMB is a collaboration of over 150 healthcare providers, scientists, hospitals, state agencies, advocates and insurers whose goal is to design projects, collect research data, develop strategies, and evaluation plans to improve birth outcomes in Texas.